Banking Checking Accounts

 How many checking accounts should I have?

-There’s no magic number; it’s totally okay to have one or multiple checking accounts in your name.
-Sometimes, having more than one checking account can make money management and budgeting easier.
-For example, you might want a separate checking account for spending on your kids, or a business checking account for your business expenses.
+There's no magic number; it's totally okay to have one or multiple checking accounts in your name.
+In my experience, having more than one checking account can make money management and budgeting easier.
+For example, you might want a separate checking account for spending money on your kids or a business checking account for your side hustle.

 How much should I keep in checking?

 You should keep at least the minimum balance in your checking account and ensure you have enough to cover all your monthly bills.
-It’s a good idea to have a cushion to protect yourself from accidental overdrafts.
-I tend to keep more than necessary because that’s what’s comfortable for me, but it’s better to move excess funds into a high-yield savings account where it can earn you more.
+It's a good idea to have a cushion to protect yourself from accidental overdrafts.
+I tend to keep more than necessary because that's what's comfortable for me, but it's better to move excess funds into a high-yield savings account so they can earn more interest.

 Bottom line

-Among our top recommendations are Chime, Axos, and Sofi.
-However, there are plenty of options available, so make sure to research and compare your options before making your choice.
+Among our top recommendations are Chime and SoFi.
+Check out our SoFi vs. Chime comparison to see how they stack up.
+But there are plenty of other options available (including more banks like Chime), so make sure to research and compare your options before making your choice.

 info